Contents

 6 Steps to Understanding, Estimating and Reporting Scope 3 Emissions

-Broadly, the approach to understanding, estimating and reporting scope 3 emissions is below:
+Broadly, the approach we take in understanding, estimating and reporting scope 3 emissions is below:

-- Understand the why: First it’s important to understand why the company is looking into the emissions profile and broadly where you are heading.
-If a company is aiming to set a Net Zero target under the Science Based Target initiative, versus effectively communicating the emissions associated with its products, or aiming for carbon neutrality, its goals and what it includes will differ.
+- Understand the why: First it’s important to understand why your company is looking into your emissions profile and broadly where you are heading.
+If a company is aiming to set a Net Zero target under the Science Based Target initiative, versus effectively communicating the emissions associated with its products, or aiming for carbon neutrality, your goals and what needs to be included will differ.

-- Set the boundary: Next, the company should map the organisational and operational boundary.
+- Set the boundary: Next, you should map the organisational and operational boundary.
 This requires reviewing the legal or organisational structure, and ensuring all entities that are relevant are included.
 Next is a process to map out all activities that could result in emissions.

 - Investigate and collect data: After mapping the supply chain, a relevance test should be completed followed by a review of the data that would need to be gathered to estimate the emissions.
 This should consider the feasibility of collecting that data, whether it actually exists, and making appropriate assumptions and estimates where needed.

-- Estimate emissions: At this stage the business estimates its emissions.
+- Estimate emissions: At this stage you estimate the businesses emissions.
 This is usually through use of an emissions factor that converts the activity data to emissions – for example, emissions factors exist to estimate how many kg of CO2e is emitted per dollar spent on a particular good, or per km travelled in a plane.

 Reviewing the Data – Hotspot Analysis